luiz290788/sites.luiz-guilherme.com/apps/personal/content/blog/nx-sites.md

 I always wanted to give it a try but never had a change that made sense to try it.
-But during the pandemic, I created a couple of sites (including this one and more to come) and as a single maintainer of those I felt a little bit the pain of having to upgrade everything, copy and pasting code from one site to the other and configuring environments, deployments and everything for every project.
-So I decided to learn and Nx and bring some monorepo goodness to my sites.
+But during the pandemic, I created a couple of sites (including this one and more to come) and as a single maintainer of those I felt a little bit the pain of having to upgrade everything, copy and pasting code from one site to the other and setting up environments, deployments and everything for every project.
+So I decided to learn Nx and bring some monorepo goodness to my sites.

 ## Process